The parish church of S. Maria a Trevi is the "official" subject

 One of the two reliefs portrays a young woman indicating the spring to thirsty soldiers: it explains the traditional name (Aqua Virgo/Acqua Vergine) given to the water carried by the aqueduct.

-Actually Acqua Vergine was not a major Roman aqueduct because its source was not very far from the city and its construction did not require the imposing arches which are shown in the other relief (you may wish to see a 1911 map of the environs of Rome showing the spring - it opens in another window).
+Actually Acqua Vergine was not a major Roman aqueduct because its source was not very far from the city and its construction did not require the imposing arches which are shown in the other relief (you may wish to see a 1911 map of the environs of Rome showing the source of the spring to the north of Via Prenestina).

 In 1999 an ancient cistern where the aqueduct water was stored was found behind SS.
 Vincenzo e Anastasio.